riju-stone/minimim-average-latency/README.md

 of a unifunctional pipeline...

 ## Input
-Enter your reservation table in the `ReservationTable.txt` file The program will take care of everything else...
+Enter your reservation table in the `ReservationTable.txt` file.
+The program will take care of everything else...

 ## To Do